blahcat/blahcat.github.io/content/2018-01-07-building-a-debian-stretch-qemu-image-for-aarch64.md

 ## Installation steps

+{% note() %}
-<div markdown="span" class="alert-info"><i class="fa fa-info-circle">&nbsp;Note:</i> since most steps are similar with the ones described in the post before, I'll simply show the commands I've used so they can be copy/pasted for reproduction.</div>
+since most steps are similar with the ones described in the post before, I'll simply show the commands I've used so they can be copy/pasted for reproduction.
+{% end %}

 Start with running the installer (with 2 vCPUs and 1GB Ram):